jhtran/stackjump_skeleton/README.md

 Also note, this is just an example of a directory skeleton to use with stackjump, not a requirement.

-Feel free to create your own skeleton root dir.
+Feel free to create your own skeleton!

 ## Essential Files
 	# if u don't pass a preseed on the cmd line it needs to be here named as such